alidevgit/brimdocs/README.md

 # OpenBrIM Platform
 OpenBrIM is an on-cloud, collaborative, fully parametric engineering platform.
-This document provides an overview of OpenBrIM platform.
+This document provides an overview of OpenBrIMthe platform.

 ## Overview
 OpenBrIM Platform Documentation